andreasrsa/OpenWRT-Archer-C5/README.md

 openwrt-archerc5
 ================

 >Note: `This is a development fork of OpenWRT.
 Resolving a specific SoC Router.
-Uf you're ere for that, I wish you the best.
-I take no responsibilty if you mess up.
+If you're here for that, I wish you the best, TP Link's Archer c5 is a nice, cost effective router to R&D withoir breaking the bamk.
+But, I take no responsibilty if you mess up.
 I will uplaod completed firmware releases shortly as well as video.

 A Fork of OpenWRT with TP-Link Archer C5v4 Support